simeonipietro/memscademy.com/_posts/2020-06-15- Piezoelectricity for Grad Students.md

 This mechanical-to-electrical conversion is referred to as *direct piezoelectric effect*.
 The phenomenon is reciprocal, and you can mechanically deform the material by generating electric fields in it, for example by applying a voltage between electrodes placed on its top and bottom sides.
 In this case we are observing the *inverse piezoelectric effect*.

-{% include figure.html image="/assets/images/Piezo-Grad/SchemaPiezo.gif" caption="" width="500" height="500" %}
+{% include figure.html image="/assets/images/Piezo-Grad/SchemaPiezo.gif" caption=" " width="500" height="500" %}

 Unsuprisingly, this transduction mechanism is central to the MEMS industry, and is used by several device categories such as inertial sensors, MEMS microphones, and ultrasound transducers.